 There are no concentrations of deteriorated structures or blighted areas in the Town, nor are any expected during the planning period.
 The high value of real estate in the Town, its unique character and history, and the vigilance of the local government and residents will continue to maintain a high standard of property conditions within the Town.
 On the other hand, there are a great many properties in the Town that were developed earlier at densities or intensities now considered inappropriate.
 Most, however, while inconsistent with the Town's Future Land Use Plan Map, are not inconsistent with the Town's prevailing character.
 Therefore, there is no need to affirmatively encourage redevelopment or reduction of these situations.
-Future redevelopment will be required to conform to the densities and intensities incorporated in the Town's Future Land Use Plan.
+Future redevelopment will be required to conform to the densities and intensities and levels of service incorporated established within the Town's Future Land Use Plan-Element.